English at Milford Junior School

 - when writing, form their letters correctly and confidently, writing with a joined fluent style

 - know and use grammar terminology to talk about their writing and how it helps a reader to understand and enjoy what they have written.

 At Milford, we want children to enjoy reading at both home and school and for parents to be on board with reading with their children.
-Our approach to reading is that all pupils can access a class selection of recommended reads that cover a range of genres.
-These are high quality texts which have been carefully chosen to challenge and engage our pupils.
-Books are recommended by adults and children in the school.
+Our approach to reading is that all pupils can access our essential reading list to ensure the children are exposed to a wide and diverse variety of language rich, quality texts.
 All classrooms have a reading area with a display to promote reading and enjoy a class novel.
 We also carry out Guided Comprehension sessions which are taught as a whole class.
-Books and texts are specifically and carefully chosen for each class ensuring that progress is built on and so that a range of genres and authors are covered.

 As children enter KS2, specific provision is made for those children still requiring support with their phonics.
 Through the Read Write Inc programme and supported by Phonics Play, children will be equipped with the skills to decode unfamiliar vocabulary using the strategies they have been taught in their daily phonics lessons.
 As children move up through the school, they are able to focus on developing their fluency and comprehension skills, allowing them to explore the rich and varied literacy world around them.